-SAWEN organized a side event on 'Combating Wildlife Crime in South Asia' in order to share regional wildlife crime issues and means of interventions in the member countries along with SAWEN role to curb wildlife crime in the region as well as to discuss on ways to further enhance regional cooperation, the SAWEN Secretariat is organizing a side event on 22 August 2019 in Geneva, Switzerland during CITES CoP 18.
+SAWEN organized a side event on 'Combating Wildlife Crime in South Asia' in order to share regional wildlife crime issues and means of interventions in the member countries, SAWEN role to curb wildlife crime in the region and discuss further to enhance regional cooperation on 22 August 2019 in Geneva, Switzerland during CITES CoP 18.
 Specifically, the side event aimed to discuss on regional illegal wildlife trade issues and its linkages with other regions; and to enhance cooperation with Wildlife Enforcement Networks (WENs) to strengthen tras-border collaboration.

 More than 30 participants from the SAWEN member countries and representatives of various organizations were participated in the event.
 The event was facilitated on panel discussion format.
 The panelists were Ms. Pia Jonsson from CITES Secretariat, Mr. James Compton from TRAFFIC, and Mr. Elisson Wright from Global Wildlife Program (GWP), the World Bank.
 The event was facilitated by Mr. Pradeep Bhattarai from the SAWEN Secretariat.
 Ms. Pia Jonsson from the CITES Secretariat welcomed all the participants and encouraged for fruitful discussion reflecting the ongoing discussion in two different committees of CITES CoP 18.